INVESTIGATION ACTION ALERT: Th - GuruFocus.com

-LOS ANGELES, CA / ACCESSWIRE / May 15, 2023 / The Schall Law Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors in Focus Financial Partners Inc. ("Focus Financial Partners" or "the Company") (NASDAQ:FOCS) for potential breaches of fiduciary duty on the part of its directors and management in connection with the Company's agreement to be acquired by Clayton Dubilier & Rice, LLC ("CD&R").
+LOS ANGELES, CA / ACCESSWIRE / May 15, 2023 / The Schall Law Firm, a national shareholder rights litigation firm, announces that it is investigating claims on behalf of investors of JinkoSolar Holding Co., Ltd. ("JinkoSolar" or "the Company") (NYSE:JKS, Financial) for violations of the securities laws.

-The investigation focuses on determining if Focus Financial Partners' Board breached its fiduciary duties to shareholders by failing to conduct a fair process and whether CD&R is underpaying for the Company.
+The investigation focuses on whether the Company issued false and/or misleading statements and/or failed to disclose information pertinent to investors.
+JinkoSolar is the subject of multiple reports by local media outlets stating that law enforcement vehicles were spotted at the Company's manufacturing facility in Jacksonville, Florida, on May 9, 2023.
+The Jacksonville Daily Record reported that "According to the Federal Bureau of Investigation, federal agents were assisting the Department of Homeland Security with the execution of a search warrant."
+Based on this news, shares of JinkoSolar fell by 8.25% on the same day.

 The Schall Law Firm represents investors around the world and specializes in securities class action lawsuits and shareholder rights litigation.